smartheim/core/readme.md

 **Prerequirement:** You must have [Docker](https://www.docker.com/products/docker-desktop) or a Docker compatible (for example [`podman`](https://podman.io/getting-started/installation)) command line tool installed.

+Use the `docker-compose.yml` file to start all relevant containers.
+Alternatively use the `start_containers.sh` file if you do not have access to docker compose.

 - By default `ohx-core` will try to start on http port 8080 and https port 8443.
   Docker port routing is used to expose OHX to port 80 and 443.
 - OHX core service containers require a few mounted directories.
-  The following start up methods assume that there is a "ohx_root_dir" directory in the working directory.
+  The mentioned start up methods assume that there is a "ohx_root_dir" directory in the working directory.

-Use the `docker-compose.yml` file to start all relevant containers.
-Alternatively use the `start_containers.sh` file if you do not have access to docker compose.

-1. Pull the container image of the ohx-code binary with `docker pull docker.pkg.github.com/openhab-nodes/core/ohx-core:latest`.
-2. Start `ohx-core`, which will pull and start up the rest of the images:
-   `docker run -rm -p 8080:80 -p 8443:443 -v ./ohx_root_dir:/ohx --cap-add NET_BIND_SERVICE -d docker.pkg.github.com/openhab-nodes/core/ohx-core`.
-   - Change the `./` part to the directory where you want OHX to store configuration, rules, etc.
 - Use  `docker run -rm -it docker.pkg.github.com/openhab-nodes/core/ohx-core -h` to print a list of command line options to adjust OHX's behaviour.

 ### Non-container